sushil20001/GIT_BSCCSIT/README.md

 ## Git Exercises

 a.
-Fork the repository on Github, open the logs, and figure out how many commits there are.
+Fork the repository on Github (https://github.com/sPaudel544/GIT_BCA), open the logs, and figure out how many commits there are.

 b.
 List all of the branches (remote and local) and create the branch BCA_Lab_Test